jdoughty04/Chessformer/docs/architecture.md

 forms the attention query, so "which chess features matter?" and "how much chess should I inject?" stay coupled to the same decoder context.

 The LLM reads the shared policy latents and generic Perceiver/CSMP sources, not the branch-specific prediction heads.
-This keeps one square-aligned representation central to both chess supervision and text generation.
+This keeps the same square-aligned table central to both chess supervision and text generation: move heads decode from it via endpoint pairing, while the decoder attends to it directly.

 The engineered source is intentionally simpler than the learned CSMP / Perceiver / Policy sources.
 That makes it useful as a grounding anchor and ablation, but it is still limited: the current features are mostly static occupancy and attack/defense structure.
 If grounded attention remains weak, the next feature improvements worth testing are attacker/defender counts by side or piece type, pin/check indicators, legal-move participation, ray-blocker structure, pawn-structure flags, and possibly a small separate global engineered token rather than forcing every global fact through square-local channels.

-Additional injection mechanisms:

-- **Prepended latents**: chess latents projected into the LLM embedding space as prefix tokens
-- **Layer pseudotokens**: per-layer learned KV pairs added to the attention context
+## Optional Regularization

+Layer pseudotokens add per-layer learned KV memory, but they are not board-conditioned.
+The intended use is a brief regularization / adaptation phase while the LLM stays frozen, letting those tokens absorb commentary-style priors so structured x-attn can stay focused on chess content.

 For the exact forward equations and regularizer definitions, see [structured_square_mixer_math.md](structured_square_mixer_math.md).